Languages of the United States: Portuguese

 The first Portuguese speakers in America were Portuguese Jews who had fled the Portuguese Inquisition.
 They spoke Judeo-Portuguese and founded the earliest Jewish communities in the Thirteen Colonies, two of which still exist: Congregation Shearith Israel in New York and Congregation Mikveh Israel in Philadelphia.
 However, by the end of the 18th century, their use of Portuguese had been replaced by English.

 In the late 19th century, many Portuguese, mainly Azoreans, Madeirans and Cape Verdeans (who prior to independence in 1975 were Portuguese citizens), immigrated to the United States, settling in cities like Providence, Rhode Island, New Bedford, Massachusetts, and Santa Cruz, California.
-There was also a substantial Portuguese immigration to Hawaii, which at the time was not yet part of the United States.
+There was also substantial Portuguese immigration to Hawaii to supplement plantation labor.

 In the mid-late 20th century there was another wave of Portuguese immigration to the US, mainly the Northeast (New Jersey, New York, Connecticut, Massachusetts), and for a time Portuguese became a major language in Newark, New Jersey.
 Many Portuguese Americans may include descendants of Portuguese settlers born in Portuguese Africa (known as Portuguese Africans, or, in Portugal, as retornados) and Asia (mostly Macau).
 There were around 1 million Portuguese Americans in the United States by 2000.
 Portuguese (European Portuguese) has been spoken in the United States by small communities of immigrants, mainly in the metropolitan New York City area, like Newark, New Jersey.

 The Portuguese language is also spoken widely by Brazilian Americans, concentrated in Miami, New York City, and Boston.